willgraham0/signal_processing/README.md

 array([2.828, 2.828, 0.   , 0.   , 0.   , 0.   , 0.   , 1.414])
 ```

-If we were to transmit this signal we would only need to transmit the 3
+And this is what we find.
+If we were to transmit this signal we would
-non-zero coefficients and their positions i.e. which wavelet (dilation/
+only need to transmit the 3 non-zero coefficients and their positions
-translation combination) they correspond to and reconstuct it at the
+i.e. which wavelet (dilation/translation combination) they correspond to
-receiving end using the Discrete Haar Wavelet Transform.
+and reconstuct it at the receiving end using the Discrete Haar Wavelet
+Transform.

-Now let's take a random signal and visualise the contribution of each
+Let's take a random signal and visualise the contribution of each Haar
-Haar wavelet to the total signal.
+wavelet to the total signal.

 ```python
 signal = np.random.randint(0, 10, size=8)